parca-dev/docs/docs/storage.md

 ### On-disk layout

 Parca does not yet store any data persistently.
-Within the next releases we're going to work on a local on-disk storage layout that allows to save profiling data for days, weeks, and months.
+Within the next releases, Parca is going to get an experimental local on-disk storage layout that will allow it to save profiling data for days, weeks, and months.

 ## Retention

-As of right now Parca supports retention by garbage collecting chunks that have a _max timestamp_ that is older than the specified retention.
-The stored meta data and profile trees aren't garbage collected and might be ever growing during the life time of a Parca process.
-We want to address this limitation in the future.
+As of right now, Parca supports retention by garbage collecting chunks that have a _max timestamp_ that is older than the specified retention.
+The stored metadata and profile trees aren't garbage collected and might be ever-growing during the lifetime of a Parca process.
+In the future, this limitation will be addressed and improved.

 * `--storage-tsdb-retention-time=6h` allows to change the retention to a specific duration.